wiltacca/wiltacca/README.md

 - :pushpin: I am a Data Science and Machine Learning Enthusiast!

-- :mega: I am currently pursuing AI for Industry (AI4I) online at my own learning pace.
+- :mega: I am currently pursuing AI for Industry (AI4I) online programme at my own learning pace.

 - :triangular_flag_on_post: My more than 10-year career in accounting & finance is chronicled by consistent achievements cemented around these strengths: